 Why did NASA retire it?

 After being the central space transport for NASA for over three decades, the organization retired the space shuttle after its final mission ended on July 21, 2011.
 Moreover, the orbiter used for its farewell flight was Atlantis.

 There were multiple factors that spelled its end.
 A big factor was that the cost of a mission, which was about $450 million, was too high to be feasible in the long term.
 Secondly, the turnaround time between completing a mission and the commencement of another was way longer than expected.
 It took the NASA spacecraft at least 54-88 days to be ready for another mission — much longer than the earlier projections of 1-2 weeks.

 In addition, there were persistent qualms regarding the safety of astronauts.
 During its tenure, the space shuttle experienced two major disasters.
 The first was the launch failure of Challenger in 1986, and another incident involved the Columbia orbiter, which disintegrated after entering Earth’s atmosphere on its way back.
 Both these accidents killed the entire crew, causing seven deaths each.

 Even though the space shuttle program effectively ended in 2011, the decision to shut shop was more or less taken during the Bush Administration.
 Since retiring from the space shuttle, NASA astronauts have traveled to low-earth orbit aboard Russia’s Soyuz spacecraft.

-As private space organizations progress in this sector, NASA works on STS’s successor called the Space Launch System (SLS).
+As private space organizations progress in this sector, NASA is working on STS’s successor, the Space Launch System (SLS).
 The organization proclaims it to be “the most powerful rocket we’ve ever built.”
 Improving on its predecessor, it plans to lower launch costs to just $2 million.
 As per various sources, SLS’s first launch will take place on 12 February 2022.